zhicong499/AmazingHand/AmazingHand_Enhanced/README.md

 - More Speed
 - Same overall volume

-Thanks to the use of Feetech STS3032 motors, Amazing Hand + pushes the boundaries of the original version.
+Thanks to the use of Feetech STS3032 motors, Amazing Hand Enhanced pushes the boundaries of the original version.

 In return, its price will also increase… but will still remain reasonable compared to most other robotic hands available !